|Kawasaki Heavy Industries & Nippon Sharyo C751B|

 Twenty-one trainsets comprising six cars each were procured.
-They were manufactured from 1999 to 2001 by both Kawasaki Heavy Industries and Nippon Sharyo in Japan to agreed specifications, and hence with no comparable differences.
+They were manufactured from 1999 to 2001 by both Kawasaki Heavy Industries and Nippon Sharyo in Japan to identical specifications, and hence bear no comparable differences.

 Contract 751B (C751B) for the supply of 21 additional trainsets for the Singapore MRT network was initiated ahead of the opening of the Changi Airport Branch along the East West Line, which connected Tanah Merah to Changi Airport via Expo.

 Awarded to a consortium of Kawasaki Heavy Industries and Nippon Sharyo at a cost of S$11 million per train, these trains were built in Japan.
 Each 6-car train is actually two 3-car trainsets coupled together, each comprising of a Driving Trailer (DT) and two Motor Cars (M1 and M2).

 These trains entered revenue service around April 2000, a year ahead of the East West Line (Changi Airport Branch Line).
 The formal launch ceremony was held a month later, on 8 May 2000, held at Ang Mo Kio station.